akhoury/craigslist-mark/README.md

 # Craigslist Mark

-A browser-extension that lets you mark items as sold because craigslisters are assholes and they don't remove their posts after the sale.
+A site and a browser-extension that lets you mark and check items as/if sold, because craigslisters are assholes and they don't remove their posts after the sale.

 ## Installation

-### on Chrome
+### Chrome

 it's not published in the chrome extensions store yet, so ..